mosesfuraha/entertainment-project/README.md

 # EntertainmentProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.
+This project was generated with Angular CLI version 18.2.0.

+## Project Link

+Check out the live version of the project [here](#).

+## Features

+- **Bookmarking**: Users can easily add movies or TV shows to their personalized bookmark list for quick access later.
+- **Authentication**: Secure user authentication is implemented, allowing users to sign up, log in, and manage their accounts safely.
+This ensures a personalized experience for each user.
+- **Dynamic Content**: The project dynamically loads trending movies and TV shows, displaying recommendations based on user preferences.
+- **Search Functionality**: Users can search for specific movies, TV shows, or actors using a powerful search feature, making it easy to find desired content quickly.

-## Development server
+## Development Server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffolding
+## Code Scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.